Emma Ross introduces and demonstrates Osteopathy.

 His sessions allow for an unhurried considered approach to patients with a style of Osteopathy that combines the benefits of soft tissue manipulation, spinal manipulation and Cranial Osteopathy.

-James is available on Mondays, Tuesdays and other times by appointment.
+James is available on Mondays and Thursdays plus other times by appointment.

 Emma is celebrating 23 years in practice as an osteopath.
 Emma graduated from the British School of Osteopathy in 1988 having completed the four-year full-time diploma course in osteopathy.